 Musical Theater Summer Intensive

 Do you dream of taking the stage in a musical production?
-You can hone your theater chops with professional-level musical performance training in this six-day course, culminating in a showcase at the Berklee Performance Center.
+You can hone your theater chops with professional-level musical performance training in this five-day course, culminating in a final showcase.
 The week is filled with core classes and electives, Q&A sessions with visiting musical theater artists, and a rigorous rehearsal schedule.

 - Voice Master Classes